Kingsferry Bridge repairs

 The bridge utilises 40 steel ropes to lift the bridge deck.
 These ropes were last replaced in 1995 and are now coming to the end of their life.
 Recent Magnetic Resonance Testing (MRT) has found the some of the ropes have degraded and urgently need replaced.

-When are the works taking place?
+How are the works progressing?

 What are the benefits?